wmwolf/MESA_Reader/mesa_reader/README.md

 Returns a string containing the given path to the logs directory.

 ### `#profiles`
-Returns a `MESAProfileIndex` instance built from `l.index_file`
+Returns a `MesaProfileIndex` instance built from `l.index_file`

 ### `#profile_data(params)`
 Accepts two possible integer arguments, `'model_number'` or `'profile_number'` which specify a profile to be loaded.
 If neither are given, the profile with the largest model number (i.e., the last saved profile) is selected.
-Returns a `MESAData` object built from this profile.
+Returns a `MesaData` object built from this profile.
 If the model number provided has no profile (i.e. `l.profiles.profile_with_model_number(params['model_number']) => nil`), then the default model number is selected.
 If a profile number is used, it will attempt to use it no matter what, triggering an error if the given profile number is invalid.
 For example

 	p = l.profile_data('model_number' => 300)

-would set `p` to be a `MESAData` object built from the profile data associated with model number 300.
+would set `p` to be a `MesaData` object built from the profile data associated with model number 300.
 If no such model number existed, though, it would pull data from the profile with the largest model number.
 If we instead used

 	p = l.profile_data('model_number' => 300, 'profile_number' => 15)

-then `p` would be set to a `MESAData` object with profile number 15.
+then `p` would be set to a `MesaData` object with profile number 15.
 The `'model_number'` entry is entirely ignored.
 If there was no profile with profile number 15, an exception will be raised.
 Essentially there is never a time when it is helpful to specify both a model number and a profile number,